bullet-train-co/bullet_train-routes/README.md

 ## Interoperability

-The can use the `model` method the same way you would the `resources` method, like so:
+You can use the `model` method the same way you would the `resources` method, like so:

 ```ruby
 namespace :account do